 Caribbean Elective has been organising study abroad and work experience programmes in the Caribbean for over six years.
-And in this academic year alone (2021-2022), we’ll be hosting over 250 students for work experience programmes from all sectors which have been partly funded by the UK government’s Turing Scheme.
+And in the last academic year alone (2021-2022), we hosted over 250 students for work experience programmes from all sectors which have been partly funded by the UK government’s Turing Scheme.

 If you’re not familiar with it, the Turing Scheme is the UK government’s programme to provide funding for international opportunities in education and training across the world.
 It’s a fantastic scheme and is giving thousands of students valuable opportunities to enhance their skillset and broaden their world perspectives.

-If you’re wondering how to organise a Turing-funded work experience programme for your Further Education (Sixth Form & College) or Higher Education (University) students, read on – we’re here to help!
+If you’re wondering how to organise a Turing-funded work experience programme for your School, Further Education (Sixth Form & College) or Higher Education (University) students, read on – we’re here to help!

-The deadline for applications to the Turing Scheme for the next round of funding is 29 April 2022 – just around the corner.
-For this round of funding, we will be running Caribbean work experience programmes from September 2022 to August 2023.
+The deadline for applications to the Turing Scheme for the next round of funding will likely be in March-April 2023– just around the corner.
+For this round of funding, we will be running Caribbean work experience programmes from September 2023 to August 2024.